iging/google-build-with-ai-notes/README.md

 # GDG Build with AI Workshop

-This repository contains materials for the "Build with AI" workshop series, focusing on practical implementations of Google's Generative AI technologies.
+This is a collection of learning materials for the "Build with AI" workshops.
+It includes easy-to-follow guides and code examples that show how to use Google's AI tools.
+You'll find step-by-step instructions for different projects that teach you how to create smart programs that can understand and generate text, images, and more.

 ## 📚 Workshop Overview